chip2n/recipes/README.md

 recipes
 =======
 A bunch of recipes in markdown format.
+Check the wiki, I dare you!